JimberSoftware/docs/advanced/activedirectory/activedirectory.md

   }
   ```

-  We need to add the token and the noDns flag.
+  We need to add the token.

-  > [!NOTE]
-  >   Enabling the nodns flag ensures that the Network Isolation client does not alter the computer's DNS settings.

   We can find the token if we edit the server on Signal.